*This article has been updated to reflect the second round of PPP loans that opened in January 2021.

 Accounting Standards Codification (ASC) 105-10-05-2 states that, “if the guidance for a transaction or event is not specified within a source of authoritative GAAP for that entity, an entity shall first consider accounting principles for similar transactions or events within a source of authoritative GAAP for that entity and then consider nonauthoritative guidance from other sources.”

 In layman’s terms: Analogize the current situation regarding coronavirus aid to similar accounting models the business has used in the past and/or refer to the “nonauthoritative” guidance issued by sources like the Financial Accounting Standards Board and the American Institute of Certified Public Accountants (AICPA).

-Even in the spirit of the “unprecedented” theme of 2020, accounting pros are scratching their heads and even analogizing beyond U.S. GAAP.
+Even in the spirit of the “unprecedented” theme of 2020 that has trickled into 2021, accounting pros are scratching their heads and even analogizing beyond U.S. GAAP.

 “In my experience, it doesn’t happen often,” said Faye Miller, a partner with the national professional standards group at audit, tax and consulting advisory firm RSM.
 “Sometimes you have to do a lot of interpretation to apply guidance to certain things.
 But, it’s kind of unusual when you can’t find something in the U.S. GAAP that, in some way, shape or form, directly addresses it.”

 In response to the confusion, the AICPA issued Technical Question and Answer (TQA) 3200.18 to provide nonauthoritative guidance on how a nongovernmental entity should account for a forgivable loan received under the Small Business Administration Paycheck Protection Program (PPP).